Topology-Driven Goodness-of-Fit Tests in Arbitrary Dimensions: Introduction

 \subsection{Background}

-Topological Data Analysis (TDA) is a fast growing interdisciplinary area combining tools and results of such diverse fields of science as algebra, topology, statistics and machine learning, just to name few.
+Since the seminal work of Edelsbrunner et al. \cite{edelsbrunner_topological_2002} and Carlsson \& Zomorodian \cite{zomorodian_computing_2005}, topological Data Analysis (TDA) is a fast growing interdisciplinary area combining tools and results of such diverse fields of science as algebra, topology, statistics and machine learning, just to name few.
+For a survey from a statistician's perspective, see \cite{wasserman_topological_2018}.
 One of the areas in which TDA can contribute to statistics is related to applications of topological summaries of the data to hypothesis testing.
 Despite ongoing research and growing interest in TDA methods, attempts to construct statistical tests within the classical Neyman-Person hypothesis testing paradigm based on persistent homology, the most popular topological summaries of data, are limited because the distributions of test statistics under the null hypothesis are unknown.
 Therefore, the approaches that are most common in the literature utilize sampling and permutation based techniques \cite{Cericola2016, Robinson2017, vejdemo-johanssonMultipleTestingPersistent2022}.
 In this work, a different topological summary of the data, namely the Euler characteristic curve (ECC), is used to construct one-sample and two-sample statistical tests.
 The application of ECCs is motivated by recent theoretical findings regarding the asymptotic distribution of ECC, which enables us to construct tests in rigorous fashion.
 Since the finite sample distributions of ECCs remain unknown, extensive Monte Carlo simulations were conducted to investigate the properties and performances of the proposed tests.